Skip to content

 Is testing expensive?

 We understand that cost is an important consideration for patients, and we believe that access to whole genome testing should not be solely limited by cost.
-We strive to offer this valuable testing at an average comparable price so that it’s accessible to as many people as possible.
+We strive to offer this valuable diagnostic testing for rare disease cases at an average comparable price so that it’s accessible to as many people as possible.

 It’s important to note that the cost of genomic testing can vary depending on several factors, such as the specific test and additional services included.
 We recommend reaching out to our team at inquiry@inocras.com to discuss specific pricing details and any available financial assistance programs.